Study Notes on Breathing and Exchange of Gases

 - respiratory involves the following steps:

-- diffusion of gases which is O2 and CO2 across alveolar membrane.
+- diffusion of gases which is O2 and CO2 across the alveolar membrane.

 - diffusion of O2 and CO2 between blood and tissues.